KmanOz/Sonoff-HomeAssistant/README.md

 ***ESPsonoff_POW-v1.01 - iTead Sonoff Pow Switch***

 Firmware to control relay with ON/OFF functionality and report power usage (Wattage) and Voltage via mqtt.
 EEPROM storage of Relay State

+***ESPsonoff_4CH-v1.01 - iTead Sonoff 4CH Switch***

+Firmware to control 4 X relays with ON/OFF functionality and publish via mqtt.
+EEPROM storage of Relay State.

 ## 8. DHT22 Sensor Installation (For Original Sonoff Switch)